JamesR-J/Tensorflow-Simple-Tree-Recognition/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 <img src="douglas_fir_example.jpg" width="250">  |  <img src="redwood_example.jpg" width="250"> |  <img src="silver_birch_example.jpg" width="250">

 For both the sets of similar trees above they have very different canopies and leaf/needle shapes, which can be a more useful signifier of tree type when combined with the bark structure.
 Due to this I plan to expand the dataset to photos of the canopies and branches and training these images on another NN.
-The output for both this NN and the original one would instead be a confidentiality percentage instead of a label, and then combining the results of the two NNs would give a more accurate result.
+The output for both this NN and the original one would be a confidentiality percentage instead of a label, and then combining the results of the two NNs would give a more accurate result.

 ## Results